stevenandersonz/askintab/README.md

 ## Supported LLMs
 - Grok (xAI)
 - OpenAI (gpt-4o)

-## Install
-1. Clone this repo: git clone https://github.com/stevenandersonz/askintab.git
-2. Go to `chrome://extensions/` or `about:addons`.
-3. Turn on "Developer Mode".
-4. Click "Load unpacked" and pick the folder.

 ## Extension Permisions
   - Tabs: To find the tab id where the llm is